dashevo/dashmate/README.md

 #### Stop group nodes

-The `group:stop` command is used to stop a group nodes belongs to default or specified group.
+The `group:stop` command is used to stop group nodes belonging to the default group or a specified group.

 ```
 USAGE